What are the admission criteria for acute inpatient rehabilitation?

 - Medical stability and ability to participate in an intensive program

-- Requires access to a rehabilitation physician, who oversees medical and functional needs
+- Access to a rehabilitation physician, who oversees medical and functional needs

 - Potential to tolerate activity for minimum of three hours per day, five days a week